LuciferUchiha/old.georgerowlands.ch/docs/Programming/Git/Guide.md

 git push -u origin main
 ```

-The first command adds the remote repo as a remote with the name origin.
+The first command adds the remote repo as a remote with the name `origin`.
-The second command changes the current branch name to main as this is the default branch that is created on github.
+The second command changes the current branch name to `main` as this is the default branch that is created on github.
 The last command pushes to the remote repo and marks at as the upstream branch for the current branch.

-You can check the remote repository you are connected to with `git remote -v`.
+You can check the remote repositories you are connected to with `git remote -v`.
 Now you can edit and add files and commit your changes.
 Once you are done, you can *push* your changes with

 ```shell
 git push
 ```

-Before you continue working you should pull any changed you might have committed from another computer or that might have been committed by a collaborator:
+Before you continue working you should pull any changed you might have committed from another computer or that might have been committed by a collaborator

 ```shell
 git pull